Skip to content

 Adaptive thinking on Anthropic

-Claude Opus 4.7 supports adaptive thinking: the model allocates more internal reasoning tokens for harder tasks and fewer for straightforward ones.
-Aparture passes thinking: {type: "adaptive"} on every Anthropic call, so picking Opus 4.7 turns it on automatically.
+Claude Opus and Sonnet models from 4.6 onward — plus Opus 5 and Fable 5 — support adaptive thinking: the model allocates more internal reasoning tokens for harder tasks and fewer for straightforward ones.
+Aparture passes thinking: {type: "adaptive"} automatically on those models, and omits it on Haiku (which rejects it).

 In practice, this matters most for briefingModel and pdfModel, where the model is asked for editorial judgment or structured deep analysis.
 Filter and scoring decisions are mechanical enough that thinking tokens don't buy much.
-Thinking tokens count against the output-token bill, so Opus 4.7 tends to cost more than Opus 4.6 on the same inputs — usually worth it for the briefing, often not worth it for the filter.
+Thinking tokens count against the output-token bill — usually worth it for the briefing, often not worth it for the filter.

 The default maxTokens for Anthropic calls is raised to 16000 to give thinking room to breathe.